geertj/restful-api-design/resources.rst

 YAML Format
 -----------

-Formatting to YAML is only slightly different from representing a resource in JSON.
+Formatting to YAML is only slightly different than representing a resource in JSON.
 The resource type that is stored under the "_type" key/value pair is serialized as a YAML "!type" annotation instead.
 The same virtual machine as above, now in YAML format::